datadev13/Tutorial.DockerPythonPostgres/README.md

 version: "3.8"

 services:
-# Database service name, we use this name in config.py in variable HOST
+# Database service name, we use this name in config.py in variable HOST.
   postgres_database:
 #   Image version, we use latest version
     image: postgres:latest
-#   File with virtual environment variables
+#   File with virtual environment variables.
     env_file:
       - ./.env
 #   Configuring ports and virtual networks.